exoscale/pithos/_includes/concepts.md

 -   *User*: A member of a tenant, identified by a unique ID or email address.

-Additionaly, pithos separates storage in different layers:
+Additionally, pithos separates storage in different layers:

 -  Keystore: ring global storage of credentials.
 -  Metastore: ring global storage of bucket location information.